vanidesai/uwc/kpi-tactic/README-Kpi-tactics.md

 Notes : Above steps are to run KPIApp unit test locally.
 In order to run unit test in container, please follow the steps mentioned in section `## Steps to run unit test cases` of file `README.md` in Sourcecode directory.

+Troubleshooting steps:
+1. If KPI-App is seen crashing, container restarting or AnalysisKPI logs not getting generated after building the UWC containers then as a troubleshooting step kindly run the 05_applyConfigChanges.sh, which would bring the containers down & up.